Advanced Practice Registered Nurse

 - Physician Offices

 What is the future of this career?

-Employment of nurse anesthetists, nurse midwives, and nurse practitioners is expected to grow 31 percent from 2012 to 2022, much faster than the average for all occupations.
-Growth will occur primarily because of the effects of healthcare legislation, an increased emphasis on preventative care, and demand from the large, aging baby-boom population for healthcare services as they live longer and more active lives than previous generations.
+Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 31 percent from 2016 to 2026, much faster than the average for all occupations.
+Growth will occur primarily because of an increased emphasis on preventive care and demand for healthcare services from an aging population.

 What type of education and/or training do I need?

 Excellent clinical skills, gained through education and experience lay the groundwork for advanced practice.
 A master’s degree is the minimum preparation for an APRN.

 Where can I get the education and/or training?

 - Quinnipiac University, Hamden

 - Sacred Heart University, Fairfield

 - Southern Connecticut State University, New Haven